Warning: Constant WP_CRON_LOCK_TIMEOUT already defined in /htdocs/wp-config.php on line 102

 Paul-Albert Laurens (1870–1934)

-) is a French painter, draughtsman and illustrator, born in Paris into a family of artists.
+is a French painter, draftsman, and illustrator, born in Paris into a family of artists.

 Son of academic painter Jean-Paul Laurens and brother of sculptor Jean-Pierre Laurens, he grew up in an environment deeply marked by the rigor of drawing and a taste for history.